adventuraxolotl/adventuraxolotl_renpy/notes/Story/Characters/Baron Olm.md

 ![[Icon Olm.png]]
 ![[adventuraxolotl-olm.png]]
 Lives in a cave.
 Uses drones to mine stuff.
+Reclusive and scheming.
+Always trying to trick people and quite good at it.

 A trickster and plotter.
 Just wants to do his science stuff but needs stuff from the outside world to do it.
 Almost never clear with his intent.